lbruand/freetle/GETTINGSTARTED.markdown

 Streams are basic scala datastructures which are used as input and output of freetle transformations.
 Streams are variations on Lists : They contain a finite, ordered suit of XML Events.
 But they differ from Lists on their ability to be created on demand.
 They said to be 'lazy'.
-For example, when a XML file is parsed to a Stream of XML events, the XML file is _not_ loaded at once into memory :
+For example, when a XML file is parsed to a Stream of `XMLevents`, the XML file is _not_ loaded at once into memory :
-The Stream summons XML Events as needed.
+The Stream summons `XMLEvents` as needed.
-Thus Stream provide a very useful abstraction to limit memory usage while preserving the ability to write programs in an imperative manner.
+Thus Stream provides a very useful abstraction to limit memory usage while preserving the ability to write programs in an imperative manner.

 ## CPSStream

-Freetle defines a result streams as XML Event streams decorated with specific 'result' markers (Boolean).
+Freetle defines a result streams as `XMLEvent` streams decorated with specific 'result' markers (Boolean).

 In effect, the Freetle defines :

 	type CPSElementOrPositive = Option[Element]
 	type CPSTupleElement = (CPSElementOrPositive, Boolean)

-CPSTupleElement is the most basic type used in the freetle transformations.
+`CPSTupleElement` is the most basic type used in the freetle transformations.

-The second position Boolean indicates whether the element is marked as a result or not. (true = result, false = tail)
+The second position Boolean indicates whether the element is marked as a result or not. (`true` = result, `false` = tail)

 CPSStream are streams of CPSTupleElement

 	type CPSStream = Stream[CPSTupleElement]

-Two properties of CPSStream that is not enforced by the type system (But should always be verified) :
+Two properties of `CPSStream` that is not enforced by the type system (But should always be verified) :

  * At a certain rank, every element is a tail.
  * Before this first tail element, all elements are results.